FrankieVara/Personal-Projects/README.md

 ![Prediction](./screenshots/prediction_output.png)

 ## Acknowledgements
-- Special thanks to the contributors of the audio dataset on Kaggle.
+- Special thanks to the audio dataset on Kaggle - CREMA-D, RAVDESS, TESS, and SAVEE.
 - Thanks to the developers of TensorFlow, Keras, and Flask for their amazing libraries.